enviodev/docs/docs/HyperSync/hypersync-query.md

 slug: /hypersync-query
 ---

+*NOTE*: this not everything on this page has been updated to work for HyperFuel, for example the stream function isn't implemented for Fuel.

 # Hypersync Query

 This page explains how the hypersync query works and how to get the data you need from hypersync.